shazad-ali/shazad-ali.github.io/resume.md

 I am a fun, confident, hardworking, creative, trustworthy and reliable individual with a huge imagination.

-I have recently graduated from Staffordshire university in computer games design.
-I strive to become a 3D environment artist.
-I love designing and building environment pieces and working in a team.
-I have many unique and interesting ideas which I would love to express to the industry.
+I have recently graduated from Staffordshire University in Computer Games Design.
+I strive to become a 3D Environment Artist as I enjoy designing and building environment pieces.
+I have many unique and interesting ideas which I believe will be invaluable to the industry.

 ## Key Skills & Achievements

-I have acquired a wide range of skills in computer games design from GCSE to degree level.
+I have acquired a wide range of skills in Computer Games Design from GCSE to degree level.
 My education has helped develop skills such as punctuality, communication, teamwork and a great eye for detail.
-I enjoy working to strict deadlines and working under pressure.
-One of my biggest achievements include working on a university project  in the role of a producer.
+I thrive on working to strict deadlines and under pressure.
+One of my biggest achievements is working on a university project  in the role of a producer.
 I managed a group of 25 students to create a survival horror game.
 My task involved organising students, task management, project planning and environment design.

 ###### Programs